TechNickAI/gorillamania/README.md

 I prefer to use the lowest urgency communication method that accomplishes the goal and ask that you do the same.

 Slack communication should be the default for work.
 If I text you for a personal matter, it will usually be via SMS/iMessage.
 Note: I often send messages at odd hours or on the weekends - that does not mean I expect you to respond immediately.
 You respond when it’s the right time for you.
 I’ll call you if I need you.

-Do you need time with me?
-My schedule is often very full, and my calendar is meticulously managed by my personal assistant [Asa](mailto:asa@heartrithm.com).
-You can either reach out to her or book a time on my [calendly link](https://calendly.com/nicksullivan/30min).

 ### I work best with people who